National Best-Selling Author of the Weigh Down Diet

 By 1992, word had begun to spread about Weigh Down and unbeknownst to Shamblin, this local grassroots revival of weight loss and healing would soon become an unstoppable phenomenon, eventually catapulting Weigh Down to international status and Gwen Shamblin becoming a household name, often referred to as the “Pioneer of faith-based weight loss.”

 The program was packaged for seminar use, churches began to sign up, and the media began to pay attention.
 The growth was explosive.
 By the late 1990s, Weigh Down was internationally known in most Protestant, Catholic, and Evangelical churches.
-Gwen Shamblin and The Weigh Down Workshop were featured on such shows as 20/20, Larry King Live, and The View, as well as in such magazines as Good Housekeeping and Woman's Day.
+Gwen Shamblin Lara and The Weigh Down Workshop were featured on such shows as 20/20, Larry King Live, and The View, as well as in such magazines as Good Housekeeping and Woman's Day.

-In 1997, Shamblin responded to the nation’s request to offer the Weigh Down principles in book format, and The Weigh Down Diet was published by Doubleday, Inc. The book quickly became a million-seller as people discovered the secrets to losing weight quickly and permanently while finding a new relationship with God, simply by putting the Biblically sound principles of Weigh Down into practice.
+In 1997, Gwen responded to the nation’s request to offer the Weigh Down principles in book format, and The Weigh Down Diet was published by Doubleday, Inc. The book quickly became a million-seller as people discovered the secrets to losing weight quickly and permanently while finding a new relationship with God, simply by putting the Biblically sound principles of Weigh Down into practice.

-In 2014, Shamblin penned a follow-up book to "The Weigh Down Diet," entitled "The Tablet," delving further into the complexity of heart of man by addressing and providing answers to a wide range of issues such as addictions and broken relationships.
+In 2014, Gwen penned a follow-up book to "The Weigh Down Diet," entitled "The Tablet," delving further into the complexity of heart of man by addressing and providing answers to a wide range of issues such as addictions and broken relationships.
 Her love for God, His church and His church inspired her to write other books over the past 20 years such as Rise Above, The Legend to the Treasure, The History of the One True God, The History of the Love of God, The Breakthrough Series and two devotionals—The True Vine Devotional and The Exodus Devotional: Laying Down Your Stronghold.

 Shamblin’s deep love for children and childlike heart prompted the writings of Feeding Children Physically and Spiritually, A to Zion Children's Book, In the Beginning, The Garden of Eden, and the Children’s Treasure Devotional Workbook.